 NOTE: According to Andrew Biggs of the American Enterprise institute (AEI), in the 1960s there were 5 workers per retiree.
 We are now at only 2 workers per retired person.

 Yes and no.

 Yes, you paid into the program, but Social Security is not a retirement savings program.
 It’s more like a pension.
 The people paying in now through payroll taxes are paying for today’s retirees.
 When you retire, younger workers will be paying it forward for you.

 Of course, the above analysis ignores the time value of money and lost opportunity cost.
 Social Security contributions are put into the fund over decades, not all at once.
-Funding Social Security this way takes the risk away from accumulating benefits, but also hampers growth opportunities.
+Funding Social Security this way takes the risk away from accumulating benefits, but it also hampers growth opportunities.

-Create a Detailed Plan: The NewRetirement Retirement Planner is an extremely detailed tool that can help you set goals for retirement, find possibilities for achieving those goals and keep track of your progress.
+Create a Detailed Plan: The NewRetirement Planner is an extremely detailed tool that can help you set goals for retirement, find possibilities for achieving those goals and keep track of your progress.
 Get started today.

 Maximize Your Social Security Benefits: Try different start ages and benefit amounts and review your cash flow and out of money ages.

 Not Close to Retirement?
 Model Reduced Benefits and a Later Start Age: If you are really worried about cuts to these programs, you might want to run what if scenarios in the NewRetirement Planner where you: